Tyler Freeman Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.49).

-- Tigers pitchers combine to allow 143 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (143 total, 1.2 per game).

-- The left-hander's last appearance was on Friday against the Boston Red Sox, when he threw 5 1/3 innings, surrendering four earned runs while allowing seven hits.
+- His most recent appearance was on Saturday against the Boston Red Sox, when the right-hander tossed 5 1/3 innings, surrendering no earned runs while allowing two hits.

-- The 26-year-old has amassed an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .254 batting average against him.
+- In 11 games this season, the 25-year-old has amassed a 4.45 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.